chirindaopensource/interpretable_hybrid_credit_scoring_for_thin_file_and_underbanked_populations/README.md

 *   **Yaé U. Gaba**
 *   **Olivier Kanamugire**

 The above-referenced paper has no publicly-accessible companion code base; this project translates its mathematical specifications into robust, versioned, executable software artifacts.
-The project delivers a **decision rule whose auditability is a measured quantity rather than an assertion**: a logistic-regression scorecard corrected by a gradient-boosted learner fitted on its raw response residuals, decomposed at every prediction into an interpretability ratio $`\rho(x)`$ that reports the share of the decision attributable to the linear branch, together with a fairness audit conducted **at the granularity of the three interpretability regions** — the contribution that aggregate fairness metrics structurally cannot provide.
+The project delivers a **decision rule whose auditability is a measured quantity rather than an assertion**: a logistic-regression scorecard corrected by a gradient-boosted learner fitted on its raw response residuals, decomposed at every prediction into an interpretability ratio $`\rho(x)`$.
+The interpretability ratio $`\rho(x)`$ reports the share of the decision attributable to the linear branch, together with a fairness audit conducted **at the granularity of the three interpretability regions** — i.e. the contribution that aggregate fairness metrics structurally cannot provide.

 ## Table of Contents